cudmore/pie-analysis/video-player/readme.md

 ## To Do (important)

+ - Add keys to set event 1..9 to preferences
  - [done] Implement single menu to turn blinding on/off
  - [bug] turning blinding on, the video stream is not paused???
  - scrolling up/down with arrow keys through video file list is NOT updating to next video.
 Clicking in list DOES work.